Giskard-AI/giskard-hub/script-docs/hub/quickstart.rst

     Models are conversational agents configured through an API endpoint.
 They can be evaluated against datasets.

-On the Agents page, under the Model tab, click the "New model" button.
+On the Models page, click on the "New model" button.

 .. image:: /_static/images/hub/setup-model-list.png
    :align: center